 - The minimum general entry qualification at GCSE is at least five grades at 9-4 (A*-C) in five different subjects including at least three at grades at 9-6 (A*-B).

-- Meet the course entry grades for the subjects applied for as specified in the courses guide (summarised in the table below).
+- Meet the course entry grades for the subjects applied for as specified in the courses guide.

 - We expect mathematical and communication skills of at least GCSE grade 4.
 Whilst failing to meet these expectations is not always a barrier it is certainly an obstacle and an applicant would need to be interviewed with a parent/carer before admission.

 - As members of our school community our sixth form students have to set high standards, not only in their academic behaviour and attendance but also in acting as role models to our younger pupils.
 All students must therefore accept the conditions of the Sixth Form Agreement as the contract for being here.

-Applications start after our Open Evening in early October - the information and admissions process for 2021 has moved on-line and can be found on our website).
+Applications usually start after our Open Evening in early October - the information and admissions process for 2021 has moved on-line and can be found on our website).
 The date of application is important.
 Once offers are made places are marked as provisionally filled and later applicants may find themselves on waiting lists regardless of their qualifications.
 Most later applicants are successful but depending on subjects chosen, may need to be patient.

 Internal applicants – Applications received by November 5th will be processed in the autumn term.